tonystrawberry/tonystrawberry/README.md

 ![16 Personalities - ISFJ-A](/images/16_personalities_type.png)

 I am a backend engineer with a strong background in Ruby on Rails.
-I have been working with Ruby on Rails for the past 5 years and have recently shifted to work with AWS.
-I am currently working at Monstarlab Inc. as a backend engineer.
+I have been working with Ruby on Rails since 2018.
+I am currently working at Spacely as a backend engineer.

 ## 🏆 Certifications